elipousson/presentations/2016-06-21-explore-101-research.md

 - Use more precise terms as you progress
 - Pair primary keywords serially with secondary keywords

-What do you do if your first choice doesn’t work?
+What do you do if your first choice doesn't work?

 --